Prisoners of war in the American Revolutionary War: American prisoners

 King George III of Great Britain had declared American forces traitors in 1775, which denied them prisoner-of-war status.
 However, British strategy in the early conflict included pursuit of a negotiated settlement, and so officials declined to try or hang them, the usual procedure for treason, to avoid unnecessarily risking any public sympathy the British might still enjoy.
-Great Britain's neglect resulted in starvation and disease.
+Great Britain's neglect, in the absence of the expected supplies from Patriots, resulted in starvation and disease.
 Despite the lack of formal executions, neglect achieved the same results as hanging.

 American prisoners of war tended to be accumulated at large sites, which the British were able to occupy for extended periods of time.
 New York City, Philadelphia in 1777, and Charleston, South Carolina, were all major cities used to detain American prisoners of war.
 Facilities there were limited.
 The occupying army could sometimes be larger than the total civilian population.
 The surgeon in charge of the New York hospitals housing American prisoners, Francis Mercier, was accused of killing them by poisoning and by assault, and he was ultimately executed for an unrelated murder.
+An estimated 20,000 Americans were held as prisoner during the war, with almost half dying in captivity.

 The loyalist stronghold of St. Augustine, Florida, was also used by the British to detain patriot prisoners.
 Notable prisoners included Brigadier General Griffith Rutherford of the Salisbury District Brigade.